The Science - Sterilization Technology Foundation

 The core technology was originally developed by PuroGen, the parent company, for human tissue sterilization in the transplant industry.
 Human allograft tissue presented similar preservation constraints: moisture sensitivity and the requirement to preserve osteoinductivity and osteoconductivity—biological properties essential to surgical outcomes.

 The parallel between preserving biological performance in tissue and preserving terpenes, cannabinoids, and moisture behavior in cannabis informed the engineering approach.
-TheBOX® was purpose-engineered to operate in moisture-bearing biological materials using controlled vapor-phase diffusion under extreme vacuum—achieving microbial reduction alongside preservation, not at the expense of it.
+TheBOX® was purpose-engineered to operate in moisture-bearing biological materials using controlled vapor-phase diffusion under extreme vacuum—achieving microbial elimination alongside preservation, not at the expense of it.

 Adaptation of this technology to cannabis began in 2015.
 More than 100 units have since been deployed across U.S. and international markets.